scriptituk/xfade-easing/README.md

 Example usage:
 * **custom ffmpeg**:
-set the new `easing` option to the easing name, with optional CSS-easing arguments, and the `transition` option to the transition name, with optional customisation arguments.
+set the new `easing` option to the easing name, with optional CSS-easing arguments, and the `transition` option to the transition name, with optional customisation arguments, and if required the new `reverse` option (see [reversing](#reversing-xfade-effects) for values).
 *Example* (quartic-out,radial):
 `xfade=duration=3:offset=10:easing=quartic-out:transition=radial`
 *Example* (CSS,GL,reversed):